TerminologyHub/termhub-in-5-minutes/fhir-examples/README.md

 Prerequisites
 -------------
 * Postman must be installed (with a version capable of importing a v2.1 collection)
+* To run the collections from the command line, Node.js and Newman must be available.
+If Newman is not installed globally, the runner will try `npx --yes newman`.
 * The [Termhub-FHIR-R4.postman_collection.json](Termhub-FHIR-R4.postman_collection.json) file must be loaded into Postman using File->Import to access the R4 FHIR APIs
 * The [Termhub-FHIR-R5.postman_collection.json](Termhub-FHIR-R5.postman_collection.json) file must be loaded into Postman using File->Import to access the R5 FHIR APIs